How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 • 1.375 = light activity (light exercise 1-3 days/week, i.e. you’ve been trying, but sometimes it’s hard to get out of bed in the morning)

-• 1.550 = moderate activity (moderate exercise or team sports 3-5 days/week, i.e. you lift weights a few times a week and are probably running on the treadmill on your off days)
+• 1.550 = moderate activity (moderate exercise or team sports 3-5 days/week, i.e. you lift weights a few times a week and are probably running on the treadmill on your off-days)

-• 1.725 = very active (hard exercise, 6-7 days a week, i.e., you hit that boot camp class every day.
+• 1.725 = very active (hard exercise, 6-7 days a week, i.e. you hit that bootcamp class every day.
 You’re an animal.)

-• 1.900 = extra active (very hard exercise, and you work on your feet, i.e., you are an Olympic sprinter, and you also work in a concrete yard.
+• 1.900 = extra active (very hard exercise and you work on your feet, i.e. you are an Olympic sprinter and you also work in a concrete yard.
 You’re probably already jacked.)

 Don’t overestimate your TDEE.

 I’ve found it’s better to underestimate your activity factor by one level, to start.
-You don’t want to cut calories too hard (never below your BMR), but we all have a tendency to overestimate the calories we are burning, especially during exercise.
+You don’t want to cut calories too hard (never below your BMR), but we all have a tendency to overestimate the calories we are burning, especially during exercising.
 (Someone recently told me that their 1hr cardio class burns 1000 calories.
 I call bullshit.)

 When I started counting my calories for real, I was going to the gym and/or running 4 days a week-ish.
 I might have been a “moderately active” person, but I calculated based on “light activity” to start.
 Here’s what I came up with: